2014 in video games

 The year 2014 saw a number of events in the video game industry.
-No new major consoles were released, but updates and upgrades were: the New Nintendo 3DS was released in Japan and Oceania, and Sony released new model 2000 PS Vita systems in Europe & North America.
+No new major consoles were released, but updates and upgrades were: the New Nintendo 3DS was released in Japan and Oceania, and Sony Interactive Entertainment released new model 2000 PS Vita systems in Europe & North America.
 In video game-related corporate acquisitions, Amazon purchased the online video game streaming service Twitch, and Facebook acquired the virtual reality company and product Oculus.
 Nintendo released Amiibo in 2014, companion figurines that could be scanned by the 3DS and Wii U systems.
 On Twitter and other Internet social media, the Gamergate controversy began.